mark-craig/widget-4orum/README.md

-# frame-4orum
+# widget-4orum
-A JQuery script that embeds an iframe of the [comments-4orum](https://github.com/gigibyte927/comments-4orum) Django app into a given page.
+A React and JQuery script that embeds an div of the [comments-4orum](https://github.com/gigibyte927/comments-4orum) Django app into a given page.

 # Usage: How to Embed a 4orum Comment on your Website
 In the html for a given page for production purposes, put the following two lines where you want your comment section to exist.
+First, add a *div* with id root.
 ```
-<div id="4orum-plugin"></div>
+<div id="root"></div>
 <script src="https://cdn.rawgit.com/mark-craig/frame-4orum/ea5d1df9/bundle.js"></script>
 ```

 Replace "https://cdn.rawgit.com/mark-craig/frame-4orum/ea5d1df9/bundle.js" with "https://rawgit.com/mark-craig/frame-4orum/master/bundle.js" for development purposes.

 # About